Dick Radatz

 Dick Radatz was one of the ten best relievers according to The Relief Pitcher as a result of being the most dominant reliever of his era.
 He holds the major league record for strikeouts in a season by a reliever when he fanned 181 for the Boston Red Sox in 1964.

-He hit his only career home run on June 5, 1965 as a member of the Boston Red Sox against the Kansas City Athletics.
+He hit his only career home run on June 5, 1965 as a member of the Red Sox against the Kansas City Athletics.
 The home run gave the Red Sox the lead, 4-3.
 They went on to win the game, 5-3, and Radatz got the win.

 Radatz died on March 16, 2005 after falling down the stairs of his home and suffering a head injury.